Sign In / Sign Out

 Uttaran Dutta, assistant professor, studies creative ways to address development, health, and social disparity issues.
 His research focuses on sustainable development and social change in marginalized communities, analyzing the importance of culture, communication, design, and innovation in transforming the lives of people who are socially, politically and economically poor.
 In all his work, local participants are the key forces in identifying and developing cost-effective solutions using local resources.
 For example, in one project, he is developing a computer application for illiterate people in rural India to access useful information regarding local weather, employment, education, and other basic services such as healthcare.
 In another project, he collaborated with local people to construct a mini-hospital, library-cum-museum, and a protection-wall to save sacred environmental resources in remote indigenous villages in eastern India.

 Additionally, he researches the folk-culture and indigenous knowledge of the underserved to document and understand alternate ways of viewing the world.

-The primary line of research for YoungJu Shin, assistant professor, focuses on immigrant families and health.
+The primary line of research for YoungJu Shin, associate professor, focuses on immigrant families and health.
 She has investigated the effects of role reversal between parent and child in Mexican immigrant families as well as differential characteristics of acculturation typologies of Mexican immigrants and their health information-seeking behavior.
 In addition to understanding the role of communication in immigrant families, she is also interested in public health intervention in multicultural communities.
 She has conducted a series of studies that examined differential roles of family, media, and culture for youth substance use prevention.

 Judith Martin, professor emeritus, studies how individuals’ cultural backgrounds influence their communication with and attitudes toward others.
 She has published more than 70 research articles, essays, and books and received several awards for her research.